 What is aeration?

-Have you ever walked by a lawn and seen little “plugs” of soil scattered across the grass (and maybe for a moment thought they might be goose droppings)?
-Well luckily it’s not the latter, but it is something that’s really, really good for your lawn.
-Aeration is the process of removing plugs of soil in order to break up soil compaction, allowing oxygen and water to get down to the root zone.
+Aeration is the process of removing plugs of soil in order to break up soil compaction, allowing oxygen and water to reach the root zone.
+These holes are small – only a few inches deep – and are typically made by simply piercing the ground, or removing small “plugs” of dirt.
 The treatment is key to stimulating root growth and encourages the penetration of air, water, and nutrients into the soil.
 It’s also key to removing and preventing thatch buildup.

 When should I get my lawn aerated?